joric/cc2540-keyboard/README.md

 Not sure if it is software or hardware problem (looks like it opens slightly faster on a low speed USB 2.0).
 The module uses CC254XF256 so memory should be enough.
 Probably software problem, because USB HID works just fine.

+### Breadboard rig with attached USB
 ![Breadboard rig with attached USB](https://i.imgur.com/QiG9ynf.jpg)

 ## Official SDK Hardware

-SDK samples use official CC2540 SDK hardware (Keyfob and USB Dongle), here is short overview and pinout.
+You don't really need official CC2540 SDK hardware (Keyfob and USB Dongle) but you could need schematics and defines.

 CC2540 buttons and LEDs for Keyfob and Dongle development kits (defined in hal_board_cfg.h):